-After a particularly cold winter, it looks like spring is finally here.
-The plants in the Errol McKoy Greenhouse on the Midway are starting to wake up and put on their bright new leaves.
+After a particularly cold winter, it spring is finally here.
+The plants in the Errol McKoy Greenhouse on the Midway at Fair Park are starting to wake up and put on their bright new leaves.
 The bougainvilleas are especially pretty right now as they produce a huge bloom this time of year.

 Spring is a very active time for a gardener and there are many different things you need do to prep your yard and flowerbeds.
 It’s best to get a lot of the gardening tasks done this time of year before the blistering heat of summer sets in.
 Here is a handy list of tasks that will help you grow a lush lawn and beautiful flowers this time of year:

 Fertilizer bags will have three numbers on them.
 The three numbers represent the percentage of nitrogen, phosphorous and potassium in the bag.
 Get a fertilizer that has mostly or nothing but nitrogen (the first of the three numbers), as it is what our lawns need most here in Texas.
 20-5-10 or 24-6-12 or 15-0-0 are all good formulations to look for, but there are a lot of good options on the market these days.